mesaguy/ansible-prometheus/docs/zookeeper_exporter_infonova.md

     prometheus_zookeeper_exporter_infonova_extra_opts: []

 The version of zookeeper_exporter_infonova to install.
-The default version can be found in the [zookeeper_exporter_infonova variables file](../vars/software/zookeeper_exporter_infonova.yml) and can be used to override the default version:
+The default version can be found in the [zookeeper_exporter_infonova variables file](../vars/software/zookeeper_exporter_infonova.yml) and the default version can be overridden using the following variable:

     prometheus_zookeeper_exporter_infonova_version: "1.0.0"